emmett-framework/emmett/README.md

 ## Documentation

+The documentation is available at [https://emmett.sh/docs](https://emmett.sh/docs).
-The documentations is available under the [docs folder](https://github.com/emmett-framework/emmett/tree/master/docs) folder.
+The sources are available under the [docs folder](https://github.com/emmett-framework/emmett/tree/master/docs).

 ## Examples

-The "bloggy" example described in the [Tutorial](http://weppy.org/docs/latest/tutorial) is available under the *examples* folder.
+The *bloggy* example described in the [Tutorial](https://emmett.sh/docs/latest/tutorial) is available under the [examples folder](https://github.com/emmett-framework/emmett/tree/master/examples).

 ## Status of the project

-This is an alpha stage aiming to have full async support.
+This is a beta stage aiming to have full async support.
 It can be used only with Python 3.7 and above versions.

 ## How can I help?